Probate and Estate Administration Service

 - Preparing account (IHT 205) for the PR’s approval and signature.
 This will usually be done on the basis of ‘latest information’ from the documents you produce which you would need to ensure are up to date

-- Preparing Oath for the executor.
-This is a sworn statement identifying the Will (or describing why the PR is entitled to administer the estate) and promising the Court to administer the estate according to the law.
+- Preparing the Statement of Truth for the executor.
+This is a signed statement identifying the Will (or describing why the PR is entitled to administer the estate) and promising the Court to administer the estate according to the law.

 - Arranging to pay the funeral account out of one of the deceased’s accounts